InfluxDB

 Main Features

-Nagios Core offers a wide range of features that make it an ideal choice for monitoring and logging.
-Some of its key features include:
+Prometheus offers several key features that make it an ideal choice for monitoring and logging.
+These include:

 Installation Guide